 Somehow, so many of us have become convinced that criticizing ourselves will lead to positive change.
 We may believe discouraging self-talk will encourage us to do better, to love and be loved.
 We might think shame is the road to compassion, but self-hatred does not lead to self-love.
 Only love leads to love.

-Change begins with self-acceptance, not self-sabotage.If your compassion does not include yourself, it is incomplete. — Jack Kornfield Click To Tweet
+Positive change begins with self-acceptance, not self-sabotage.If your compassion does not include yourself, it is incomplete. — Jack Kornfield Click To Tweet

 Welcome your feelings with tenderness and give them the space to unfold and share their teaching.
 Your feelings crave acknowledgment, not avoidance.
 Your suffering needs acceptance, not resistance.